-On this day in 1415 a small and exhausted English army won a miraculous victory against the French in one of the most famous battles in British history.
+On 25 October 1415 a small and exhausted English army won a miraculous victory against the French in one of the most famous battles in British history.
 Though the enduring popular image of the battle is that of the humbly English archer staving off French knights, it was actually decided by a vicious melee as the French reached the English lines.

 The Battle of Agincourt is seen as part of the Hundred Years War, which began when King Edward III claimed that he was the true heir to the kingless land of France.